[3.14] Aspect of Carnage Ground Slam Berserker, Bosser, Fast, League starter

 * During this act you may find a 4link item.
-Having a 4link for ground slam is more important than any other stats the item might have, this is unless its your weapon.
-Having damage on your weapon is pretty important.
+Having a 4link for ground slam is more important than any other stats the armour might have.

 - Act 4:

 * It is in act 4 when I suggest you do your first Labyrinth.
 Overleveling the labyrinth will make it significantly easier and will essentially guarantee a clear.
 The first lab is lvl 33.
-(Choose Pain Reaver), After you retrieve the mana leech ascendancy node, you should be able to reserve most of your mana.
+(Choose Pain Crave The Slaughter)

-* Around the end of act 4 you will unlock multistrike support, brutality support, and pulverize support.
+* Around the end of act 4 you will unlock brutality support and pulverize support.
 Feel free to use mix and match supports for ground slam while leveling.
-Brutality support may or may not be alot more damage for you than other supports based on your weapon.
+Brutality support may or may not be a lot more damage for you than other supports based on your weapon.

 - Act 5:

-* Grab Rapid Expansion when given the quest reward for a threshold jewel.
+* Take Rapid Expansion when given the quest reward for a threshold jewel.

 * COMPLETING ACT 5 WILL GIVE -30% TO ALL RESISTANCES AND A 5% XP PENALTY FOR DEATHS.